joaquimrocha/radosfs/doc/use.md

 The criteria for matching contents is specified as key/value pairs in a string argument.
-Even though the method blocks until the operation is finished, internally the operation is performed asynchronously and in parallel leveraging Rados's asynchronous API and RadosFs's
+Even though the method blocks until the operation is finished, internally the operation is performed asynchronously and in parallel leveraging Rados's asynchronous API and *libradosfs*'s
 [generic worker threads](\ref genericworkers).

 Example: